meryboth/automobile-landing-page/README.md

-# Automovil Web Landing Page
+# Automobile Web Landing Page

 This website is a exercise part of the 100 days of Code Challenge.